CJStroud/deliveroo-clone/README.md

 Practice project using create react app and aphrodite for styling.

-Not affiliated with Deliveroo in anyway, I was just looking for inspiration and also hungry.
-There site is pretty neats so I tried to replicate it.
+I was looking for something to make, happened to be hungry and thought Deliveroo's site look pretty cool.
+So this is my attempt to replicate it.